voteliquid/blog/_posts/2017-04-12-liquid-democracy-and-a-free-political-economy.md

 >
 > — Friedrich A. Hayek, [The Use of Knowledge in Society](http://www.econlib.org/library/Essays/hykKnw1.html), 1945

-Here I show how the US functions as a top-down planned political economy, how liquid democracy offers an alternative, and how this can improve the public space for everyone.
+Here I show how the United States functions as a top-down political economy, how liquid democracy offers an alternative, and how this can improve the public space for everyone.

 ### We live in a centrally planned democracy

-In a democracy, voting is a citizens’ purchasing power.
 Like the private market, the economy of politics is subject to supply and demand.

-Politicians are the supply; votes represent demand.
+We choose from among the **supply** of politicians.
+By voting, we demonstrate **demand**.

-But citizens can only vote once every 2 years, limiting the rate of feedback within the system.
+But in the US, we only vote nationally every 2 years.
+This limits the rate of feedback within the system.

-Furthermore, the nature of our electoral process artificially constrains supply.
-Voters’ options are limited to those at the top of the ballot, picked by party insiders.
-Winner-take-all elections means that a vote for anyone other than the front-runners is “wasted”.
+Furthermore, our electoral process artificially constrains supply.
+Voters’ options are limited to those at the top of the ballot, picked by the RNC and DNC.
+Winner-take-all elections means that a vote for anyone other than the two front-runners goes “wasted”.

 #### Size of the signal

-The 114th Congress introduced over 10,000 bills in its two year session.
-Since each can be supported or opposed, that means `2 ^ 10000` (`10 ^ 3000`) possibilities.
+The 535 members of the 114th Congress [held 1829 roll call votes](https://www.congress.gov/roll-call-votes) over their two year session.
+Since each can be yea or nay, that means `2 ^ 1829` possible outcomes (`10 ^ 550`).

-And yet our vote is limited to basically red or blue, every two years.
+And yet the other 300 millions of us Americans are stuck with either red or blue, every two years.

+Some elected reps make an incredible effort to connect with their constituents, and good for them.
+But that's not necessarily common.
+Last month, [200 elected Republicans skipped their monthly town hall](https://news.vice.com/story/more-than-200-republicans-in-congress-are-skipping-february-town-halls-with-constituents).
+[Democrats do it too](http://www.nytimes.com/2010/06/07/us/politics/07townhall.html).

+We can try to call our reps to share how we feel, but this system offers little accountability or transparency.

-Our current democracy reflects the constraints of [the time it was developed](/2017/02/09/why-hasnt-voting-changed/), but our modern age appears to rapidly outpace our government's capacity to respond.
+Traditionally, it has been [too expensive](https://twitter.com/dsernst/status/845566576245927936) to vote more often.
+Our current democracy reflects the constraints of [the time it was developed](/2017/02/09/why-hasnt-voting-changed/).

+But our modern age appears to rapidly outpace our government's capacity to respond.

 ### Liquid democracy lifts restrictions

 [Liquid democracy](https://intro.liquid.vote) uses modern technology to evolve our political process, offering new options for everyone.

-Citizens can use the [Liquid platform](https://join.liquid.vote) to directly vote for and against legislation—something previously limited to legislators.
+Citizens will be able to use the [Liquid platform](https://join.liquid.vote) to directly vote for and against legislation—something previously limited to legislators.
 Since voting can occur daily, rather than biennially, this massively expands our public space's liquidity.

-On top of this, individuals may select *personal* representatives, who can vote on legislation for them.
+On top of this, individuals may select *personal* representatives to vote on legislation for them.
 This greatly expands the political economy's supply, since liquid politicians can still be influential without anywhere close to 50% of their jurisdiction’s vote.
-Liquid representatives don’t need to quit their jobs, nor even vote directly on all legislation, choosing instead to pass their voting power along to their own personal representatives.
+Liquid representatives don’t need to quit their jobs, nor even vote directly, choosing instead to pass their voting power along to their own personal representatives.

-And, liquid democracy still allows for the options of our current system: a citizen can still choose a single individual to vote on all legislation for them.
+And, liquid democracy still allows for all the options of our current system: a citizen can still choose a single individual to vote on all legislation for them.

 ### Creating a smarter democracy